Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 Why BedJet works: It uses air to circulate heat away from the mattress so it doesn't store in the foam.
 No layer goes on top of your mattress.

 Why water cooling devices (Chilipad, etc) are worse: They put a non-stretch layer on top of your mattress.
 This increases the drum effect.
-Your shoulders can't sink in.
-Your hips can't sink in.
+Your hips and shoulders are not cushioned.
 You lose the contouring your mattress was designed to provide.

 BedJet gives you cooling without sacrificing comfort.